amazon-connect/amazon-connect-salesforce-cti/lightning/07 Appendix C - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

     -   onConnected -- The chat contact is connected.

-    -   onEnded.
-The chat contact ended.
+    -   onEnded -- The chat contact ended.

     -   onRefresh -- The chat contact is updated.

     -   onAccepted -- The chat contact is accepted.

-    -   onInit: The chat contact was initialized.
+    -   onPending -- The voice contact is pending.

     -   onMessageReceived: A message was received from the customer

     -   onMessageSent: A message was sent to the customer

     -   onMissed: The chat contact was missed.

+-   Amazon Connect Task Contact

+    -   onIncoming -- The tasks contact is incoming.

+    -   onConnecting -- The taks contact is connecting.

+    -   onConnected -- The task contact is connected.

+    -   onEnded -- The task contact ended.

+    -   onRefresh -- The task contact is updated.

+    -   onAccepted -- The task contact is accepted.

+    -   onPending -- The voice contact is pending.

+    -   onMissed: The task contact was missed.

 -   Salesforce Agent